9:00 - 6:00 (MST)

 When New Legislation Is Passed

-When the government passes laws that alter estate planning standards or your own financial position, you need to review your will to make sure everything is in compliance.
-Again, this type of situation is an ideal time to talk to your estate planning lawyer in order to assess the complex legal issues that might not be obvious to a lay person.
+When the government passes laws that alter estate planning standards or your financial position, you must review your will to ensure everything complies.
+Again, this type of situation is an ideal time to talk to your estate planning lawyer to assess the complex legal issues that might not be obvious to a layperson.
 Additionally, new laws might not render your will invalid, but they might make other estate planning tools—trusts, for example–look like better options to you.
 Speak with the trusted estate planning lawyers at Villegas Law Firm about your options.

 Villegas Law Firm Has The Necessary Experience To Help With Your Will